Bureau of Ocean Energy Management: Carbon sequestration

+Environmental studies

+BOEM's environmental program ensures that environmental protection is a foremost and indispensable consideration in BOEM's decision-making.

+BOEM uses science and law to inform our environmental analyses, conduct consultations, and design and conduct research.
+The environmental program informs three major areas that BOEM regulates on the outer continental shelf: oil and gas, renewable energy, and non-energy minerals such as sand and gravel or hard minerals.

 Directors

 The agency's first director, serving from June 2010 to May 2014, was Tommy Beaudreau.
 The second director was Abigail Ross Hopper, serving from January 2015 to January 2017.
 From 2017 to 2021, deputy director Walter Cruickshank served as the acting director.

 From February 2021 to January 2023, the director was Amanda Lefton.
 In an announcement with United States Secretary of Energy Jennifer Granholm on April 27, 2022, Lefton said that her agency would focus on efforts to promote offshore wind projects, saying that BOEM would work to "inspire confidence and demonstrate commitment" for lease planning and calling it her "number-one priority," National Fisherman reported.
 In January 2023, Lefton announced her resignation, effective January 19.